openhab/openhab-docs/installation/security.md

 ### Webserver Ports

 openHAB has a built-in webserver, which listens on port 8080 for HTTP and 8443 for HTTPS requests.
-In general, it is advised to use HTTPS communication over HTTP.
+In general, it is advised to use HTTPS in perefence to HTTP.

 The default ports 8080 and 8443 can be changed by setting the environment variables `OPENHAB_HTTP_PORT` resp. `OPENHAB_HTTPS_PORT`.
-In an apt installation, you would best do this in the file `/etc/default/openhab2`.
+In an apt installation, you would best do this in the file `/etc/default/openhab`.

 ### SSL Certificates

 On the very first start, openHAB generates a personal (self-signed, 256-bit ECC) SSL certificate and stores it in the Jetty keystore (in `$OPENHAB_USERDATA/etc/keystore`).
 This process makes sure that every installation has an individual certificate, so that nobody else can falsely mimic your server.
 Note that on slow hardware, this certificate generation can take up to several minutes, so be patient on a first start - it is all for your own security.

+If you wish, you can import your own certificate into this keystore.
+Please ensure that you remove the old certificate and give the new certificate the same alias as the old one (otherwise, the App might still be presented the old certificate).

 ## Authentication and Access Control